Andrea/andrea.github.io/_posts/2014-09-30-Converting-a-small-game-from-Csharp- to-Fsharp-p2.markdown

-What does all of this mean? well I though it might be useful to sunmarize what I have seen so far.
+What does all of this mean? well I though it might be useful to summarize what I have seen so far.
 I'll update this post with more if I think of any other repeating pattern.

-Untill the next time :D
+Until the next time :D